The Guide on How to Choose a Web Development Tech Stack

 - Vertical scaling (developing new features on top of existing functionality without disrupting the overall architecture).

-Your web application tech stack should be capable of scaling alongside your business necessities without exhausting internal resources and the budget.
+Your web application tech stack should be capable of scaling alongside your business necessities without exhausting internal resources and the company or startup budget.

 Identify the Time Frames of Product Development and Launch